cloudposse-terraform-components/aws-eks-promtail/src/README.md

 Promtail is an agent which ships the contents of local logs to a Loki instance.

-This component deploys the [grafana/promtail](https://github.com/grafana/helm-charts/tree/main/charts/promtail) helm chart and expects `eks/loki` to be deployed.
+This component deploys the [grafana/promtail](https://github.com/grafana/helm-charts/tree/main/charts/promtail) Helm chart and expects `eks/loki` to be deployed.
 ## Usage

 **Stack Level**: Regional